dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 %endmacro
 ```

-What we have here is each 64-byte L1I line contains 8 `nop ax`s following 19 `nop`s ending with either `jmp` to the begginning of the next 64-byte aligned chunk or a loop conditional branch.
+What we have here is each 64-bytes L1I line contains 8 `nop ax`s following 19 `nop`s ending with either `jmp` to the begginning of the consequtive cache line or a loop conditional branch.

-Before providing the results of the experiments let's try to imagine how it might look like.
+Before providing the results of the experiments let's try to imagine how they might look like.
 For specificity consider the `nopax8nop19jmp 2` macro invokation.
 Its code is kind of verbose, but I will provide it here with some comments added for clarity's sake:

 ```
-;first 64-byte aligned block start
+;first 64-bytes aligned block start
 <..@2.loop> nop    ax
 nop    ax
 nop    ax